There is no denying that a diverse industry is a more adaptive industry.

 In August 2018, Property Council established our inaugural Diversity and Inclusion Committee, a group of 16 property leaders gathered to lead initiatives that bring the industry together and move us forward.

-Chairing this committee is Lauren Joyce from Precinct Properties and Ashley Bray from Colliers, who are supported by an exceptional team of people who are passionate about creating an industry that embraces diversity, attracts the best talent and champions inclusion.
+Chairing this committee is Lauren Joyce from Precinct Properties, who is supported by an exceptional team of people who are passionate about creating an industry that embraces diversity, attracts the best talent and champions inclusion.

 Improving diversity across our industry will have many long-term benefits and many individual members are making significant progress in this area.
 However, there is certainly a great deal more we can, and should be doing.